buildpacks/spec/distribution.md

 #### Labels

-A Builder MUST be an extension of a Build Image, and MUST retain all the specified Labels set on the original build image, as specified in the Build Image specifications.
+A builder MUST be an extension of a Build Image, and MUST retain all the specified Labels set on the original build image, as specified in the Build Image specifications.

-A Builder image MUST contain an implementation of the [lifecycle](#lifecycle), and MUST retain all the specified Labels set on the original Lifecycle image, as specified in the lifecycle distribution specifications.
+A builder image MUST contain an implementation of the [lifecycle](#lifecycle), and MUST retain all the specified Labels set on the original Lifecycle image, as specified in the lifecycle distribution specifications.

-A Builder image MAY contain [buildpacks](#buildpackage), and MAY retain all the specified Labels set on the original buildpackage, as specified in the buildpackage specifications.
+A builder image MAY contain [buildpacks](#buildpackage), and MAY retain all the specified Labels set on the original buildpackage, as specified in the buildpackage specifications.

 The following labels MUST be set in the builder environment (through the image config's `Labels` field):

 | Label             | Description
 | --------          | --------
-| `io.buildpacks.builder.metadata`     | A JSON object representing Builder metadata
+| `io.buildpacks.builder.metadata`     | A JSON object representing builder metadata
 | `io.buildpacks.buildpack.order`      | A JSON object representing the order of the buildpacks stored on the builder

 `io.buildpacks.builder.metadata` (JSON)